 The Versatility of Honey Mustard Dressing

-Our protein-packed honey-mustard dressing recipe makes 6-8 servings (2-3 tablespoons per serving) at about 115-165 calories each.
+Our protein-packed honey-mustard dressing recipe makes 6-8 sweet and savory servings (2-3 tablespoons per serving).
 In addition to elevating the taste and nutritional profile of practically any salad bowl or dish, it also makes a great marinade for fish and seafood, poultry and pasta preparations.
 We recommend transferring any leftover dressing to an airtight sealed container and then storing it in the fridge.
 It’ll last for up to 10 days.

 SHOW US YOUR WORK